Phi Sigma Alpha: Philanthropy

 The Fundación Sigma (Sigma Foundation) is a nonprofit organization, established to offer Puerto Rican youth of limited resources and those of outstanding academic records the opportunity to cover part of their university expenses.
 Through different fraternity activities, carried out to raise funds, the organization seeks to be fiscally responsible as the basis to fulfill its philanthropic goals.

 The fraternity collaborates and contributes to different organizations, mainly to the Fondita de Jesus, the American Red Cross, American Cancer Society and Centro Espibi in Mayagüez.
 Various golf tournaments are held to raise funds for charities.
 The Beta Boriquen chapter coordinates one such tournament with the Mayagüez Rotary Club.
 The fraternity raised funds for Da Vida Caminando con Raymond (Walk-A-Thon) during the years the event was active; its members raised $25,000 in 2023.
+The fraternity once again donated to the "Da Vida Walk-A-Thon" in 2025, having donated in all the years of the event over $100,000.00.

 Since 2019, the fraternity has held consciousness raising campaign against violence against women, including a campaign in Caribbean Cinemas in March 2024.
 The fraternity donated $80,000.00 to the feminist nonprofit Proyecto Matria in September 24, 2024.
+In March 2026, the fraternity participated, alongside Mu Alpha Phi, in a charitable fashion event benefiting Casa Protegida Julia de Burgos, focused on inclusion and social support initiatives.